NIH-NCPI/ncpi-fhir-ig/input/pagecontent/StructureDefinition-common-data-model-research-study-notes.md

 ### Identifiers (Accession IDs, Acronyms, etc)
-For those studies where the data has been submitted to a public database such as dbGaP, there will be a formal identifier such as an Accession Number assigned to it.
-This is identifier will be important for other researchers to easily identify exactly which study is being described.

-Other ids too are important, such as those IDs that are used to differentiate the study from it's consortium peer studies.
+Identifiers serve to allow researchers to identify exactly which study is being described.
+This includes Accession Numbers for studies where the data has been submitted to a public database such as dbGaP.
+Other identifiers may include IDs that differentiate the study from consortium peer studies and …
+The identifiers may include:
+* dbGaP
+* Acronyms

 For the purposes of this *model*, we'll refer to all of these as *accession* ids.